Using AI for GOV.UK service prototypes

 - Research is still the point.
 A faster prototype only matters because you are going to put it in front of users.
 Skipping the research because the prototype was cheap to build is the wrong economy.

 - Content design is still hard.
-The AI can draft GOV.UK-toned content from the spec, but the content designer’s job is to test the wording in research and rewrite it from what users say.
+The AI can draft GOV.UK-toned content from the spec, but the content designer’s job is to test wording in research and rewrite from what users say.
 That part of the loop is human.

 What to put in the spec